 Did you make this recipe?
 Tag me on instagram @pookspantry or share it in the Fabulous Foodie Friends Facebook group!
 I can’t wait to see your version!

-Lemon thyme mint lemonade is a refreshing herbal lemonade that is perfect for beating the heat of summer.
+Lemon thyme lemonade with mint is a refreshing herbal lemonade that is perfect for beating the heat of summer.

 Ingredients

-- 3/4 cup sugar (or more if you prefer a sweeter lemonade)
+• 3/4 cup sugar 1 cup, if you prefer a sweeter lemonade + 2 tbsp. for muddling

-- 1 cup fresh lemon juice (don't use bottled)
+• 1 cup fresh lemon juice from about 5 lemons

 Instructions

-- Garnish with fresh mint leaves & a few sprigs of lemon thyme.
+• Garnish with lemon slices, fresh mint leaves & a few sprigs of lemon thyme.

 Notes